pfvernon2/OSCine/README.md

 * OSCMessage
 * OSCDataType Implementations

-If you are building an OSC server.
-You should expect to interact primarly with with one or both of the `OSCServerUDP` and `OSCServerTCP` classes.
-Additionally both of these classes depend upon the `OSCNetworkServerDelegate` class for reporting network connection state change information back to the class managing the server.
+If you are building an OSC server you should expect to interact primarly with with one or both of the `OSCServerUDP` and `OSCServerTCP` classes.
+Additionally both of these classes depend upon the `OSCNetworkServerDelegate` class for reporting network state change information back to the class managing the server.

 To begin receiving messages one would typically call  `server.listen()` with a specific port and/or the name for your Bonjour service.
 Note that if you are using Bonjour for your client connection discovery it is advised *not* to specify a specific port.
 If you do not specify a port the network stack will assign a port randomly and Bonjour will advertise said port for you.
-In general it is best to not specify specific ports if possible as it adds complexity to your server setup and error handling.
+In general it is best to not specify ports if possible as it adds complexity to your server setup and error handling.

 In order to receive OSC messages you will need to register one or more `OSCMethod` classes on your server instance.
 To implement a method you will need to provide an `OSCAddressPattern` var and a `handleMessage()` function.
 Your `handleMessage()` function will be called when a match for the specified `OSCAddressPattern` is received.
 Unlike client messages which may specify wildcards your `OSCAddressPattern` must be a valid and fully qualified OSC Address Pattern.